 Of course, we also represent individuals against whom a modification action has been brought.
 There are a myriad of defenses to a modification claim and it is imperative that you have capable legal counsel to flesh out the facts and law to ensure that your rights are protected.

 Sometimes a party to a divorce judgment is not complying with its various obligations, such as payment of alimony or child support, complying with a parenting plan, dividing assets or maintaining medical insurance.
 In those circumstances it may be appropriate to file a complaint for contempt against your former spouse to compel compliance with the divorce judgment.
 If a contempt judgment is entered against your former spouse, you may be entitled to recoup your costs, including reasonable attorney’s fees and expenses, relating to the attempted resolution, initiation and prosecution of the contempt action.
 We will review the facts of your case and help you assess whether you should bring a contempt action against your former spouse.

-The attorneys at Tracey & Associates, PC also defend clients in contempt actions.
+The attorneys at Tracey, Roman & Ramos, PC also defend clients in contempt actions.
 We make sure that all viable defenses are raised for our clients and ensure that their rights are protected.

 Divorce modifications of alimony or spousal support.

 Modification of child custody and child support.

 Implementation and enforcement of prior judgments or agreements.